miage-lille/my-profile/doc/redux.md

 # Redux

 Like react, redux have a long story with many way to use it.
-This training is not THE WAY to do redux, it present a way to use an idiomatic ELM Architecture pattern with the middleware redux-loop.
+This training is not THE ONLY WAY to do redux, it presents a way to use an idiomatic ELM Architecture pattern with the middleware redux-loop.

 ## Store

-A "store" is a container that holds your application's global state.
+A **store** is a container that holds your application's global state.

 A store is a JavaScript object with a few special functions and abilities that make it different than a plain global object:
 - You must never directly modify or change the state that is kept inside the Redux store
-- Instead, the only way to cause an update to the state is to create a plain action object that describes "something that happened in the application", and then dispatch the action to the store to tell it what happened.
+- Instead, the only way to cause an update to the state is to create a plain action object that describes "something that happened in the application", and then **dispatch the action** to the store to tell it what happened.
-- When an action is dispatched, the store runs the root reducer function, and lets it calculate the new state based on the old state and the action
+- When an action is dispatched, the store runs the root **reducer function**, and lets it calculate the new state based on the old state and the action
-- Finally, the store notifies subscribers that the state has been updated so the UI can be updated with the new data.
+- Finally, the store notifies subscribers that the state has been updated so **the UI can be updated with the new data**.

 ### Similarity with Elm